 Credit Cards with the Best Rewards:

-Capital One Venture Rewards Credit Card: 2 miles per $1 on all purchases.
+Capital One Venture Rewards Credit Card: 5 miles per $1 spent on hotels and rental cars booked through Capital One Travel, and 2 miles per $1 on all other purchases.

-Citi Double Cash Card: 2% cash back on all purchases.
+Citi Double Cash Card: 2% cash back on every purchase (1% when you buy and 1% as you pay for those purchases).

 Most good rewards cards will require you to have good or even excellent credit.
 But there are a few great options for fair, limited or bad credit out there.